 - The industry is growing

 - Competitive salary

 - Career advancement

-A cosmetic nurse with more years of experience receives the highest level of compensation, just as it is true for other forms of patient care.
+A cosmetic nurse with more years of experience receives the highest level of compensation, just as is true for other forms of patient care.
 In addition to the salary (see also Personal Support Workers’ salary), many employers offer additional benefits such as paid vacations, sick leave, health insurance, prescription coverage, and reimbursement for educational expenses.

 Although prospective nurses tend to share a desire to help or improve the quality of life of those around them, not all specialties are suitable for everyone.
-Other nurses may find it difficult to cope with the stress of an emergency medicine setting, which can be detrimental to their overall health or family life.
+Other aesthetic nurses may find it difficult to cope with the stress of an emergency medicine setting, which can be detrimental to their overall health or family life.

 Cosmetic nursing enables nurses to cultivate relationships with their patients and to play a crucial role in improving their self-esteem while interacting with them more often.
 Nursing and patients may benefit equally from the resulting benefits.

 Salary for a cosmetic nurse will vary depending on their experience, location and employer.
 However, salaries in excess of $80,000 are quite common.
 Many employers offer commission or incentive-based packages which can increase earning potential.

 A cosmetic or aesthetic medical nursing specialization will not only pay well, but it is also on the rise as more clients seek out these procedures.

 Nursing careers in Canada